-NCM operates the largest digital in-theatre network in North America, for the distribution of advertising and Fathom Events.
-Our revenue is principally derived from the sale of advertising and, to a lesser extent, from our Fathom Events business.
+NCM LLC operates the largest digital in-theatre network in North America, for the distribution of advertising and, until its sale at the end of 2013, Fathom Events.
+Our revenue has been principally derived from the sale of advertising and, to a lesser extent, from our Fathom Events business.
 We have long-term ESAs with NCM LLC's founding members and multi-year agreements with our network affiliates.
 The ESAs with NCM LLC's founding members and network affiliate agreements grant us exclusive rights, subject to limited exceptions, to sell advertising and distribute entertainment programming in those theatres.
-Our advertising FirstLook pre-show and LEN programming and Fathom Event programming are distributed across our proprietary DCN and live DBN.
+Our advertising FirstLook pre-show and LEN programming are distributed across our proprietary DCN and live Fathom Event programming was distributed across our DBN until its sale.
 Approximately 97% of the aggregate NCM LLC founding members and network affiliate theatre attendance is generated by theatres connected to our DCN.